 Katie Leininger teaches 6th and 7th grade Biology and 8th grade Science.
 She earned a B.S. in Biology from Ball State University in Muncie, Indiana, and worked in a laboratory setting for six years in the Pharmaceutical and Biotechnology industries.
 Katie lives in Champaign with her husband and two children.

-Debra Miller teaches 6th and 7th grade History.
+Debra Casey Miller is the Director of Communications & Outreach.
+She also teaches 6th and 7th grade history.
 She has a M.A. in Curriculum and Instruction, a B.S. in Social Sciences Education from Illinois State University, and a B.A. in English from Indiana University.
 Mrs. Miller taught English and Social Studies for 11 years at Lowell High School in Lowell, Indiana where, for 8 consecutive years, she was named “Most Influential Teacher” by students in the top 10% of the graduating class.
-She lives in Champaign with her husband and daughter.

 Sara Miller is the CMS Office Manager and Physical Education teacher.
 She holds a degree in Child Development, and was the Director of Kids First Childcare in Champaign for 12 years.
 She lives in Champaign with her two children.